-A concussion is a type of mild traumatic brain injury (MTBI) that occurs when normal brain functioning is disrupted-caused by a bump, blow, or jolt to the head or body that causes the head and brain to move rapidly back and forth.
+A concussion is a type of mild traumatic brain injury (MTBI) caused by a bump, blow, or jolt to the head or body that causes the head and brain to move rapidly back and forth.
 Recovery from concussion and its symptoms will vary.
 Avoiding re-injury and over-exertion until fully recovered are the cornerstones of proper concussion management.
 Concussions can impact a student's academic performance as well as their athletic pursuits.
 As such, the District supports the proper evaluation and management of concussion injuries.